healygi/shop/README.md

    - They are prompted to sign up in order to access these features.
    - They can leave an enquiry through the contact form.

+- The Wishlist

+ - Users can add products to their Wishlist, if they do not wish to purchase items straight away.
+This is located at the top of the users profile page.
+ - The products will remain in the users Wishlist until they have purchased the item or removed it from the list.

 - 404 page

  - I implemented a 404 page with an appropriate redirect back to the product shop page in case the user attempted to access non-existent content.